-KA Code Knowledge Area %1862 Extension %1890 Extension %1862 Research %1890 Research 201 Plant Genome, Genetics, and Genetic Mechanisms 18% 202 Plant Genetic Resources and Biodiversity 2% 203 Plant Biological Efficiency and Abiotic Stresses Affecting Plants 19% 204 Plant Product Quality and Utility (Preharvest) 3% 205 Plant Management Systems 4% 206 Basic Plant Biology 34% 211 Insects, Mites, and Other Arthropods Affecting Plants 8% 511 New and Improved Non-Food Products and Processes 6% 701 Nutrient Composition of Food 6% Total 100%
+KA Code Knowledge Area %1862 Extension %1890 Extension %1862 Research %1890 Research 201 Plant Genome, Genetics, and Genetic Mechanisms 15% 202 Plant Genetic Resources and Biodiversity 5% 203 Plant Biological Efficiency and Abiotic Stresses Affecting Plants 28% 204 Plant Product Quality and Utility (Preharvest) 2% 205 Plant Management Systems 4% 206 Basic Plant Biology 28% 211 Insects, Mites, and Other Arthropods Affecting Plants 8% 511 New and Improved Non-Food Products and Processes 5% 701 Nutrient Composition of Food 5% Total 100%

-With the recent advances made in sequencing plant genomes of both scientific and industrial (agricultural and forestry) significance, much now remains to be established as to how plants make their individual components and well-defined plant structures.
-The Institute faculty are committed to defining and delineating many of these complex biochemical processes, and to place a high premium on gaining not only new knowledge but in the training of the next generation of university scholars, researchers and educators.
+With the recent advances made in sequencing plant genomes of both scientific and industrial (agricultural and forestry) significance, much now remains to be established as to how plants make their individual components and well-defined plant architectural structures.
+The Institute faculty are committed to defining and delineating many of the complex biochemical processes found in plants, and to place a high premium on gaining not only new knowledge but in the training of the next generation of university scholars, researchers and educators.